mggg/VoteKit/docs/user/tutorial/7_portland_case_study.rst

     Profile contains rankings: True
     Maximum ranking length: 6
     Profile contains scores: False
-    Candidates: ('Candace Avalos', 'Cayle Tern', 'Jamie Dunphy', 'Loretta Smith', 'Steph Routh', 'Doug Clove', 'Michael (Mike) Sands', 'David Linn', 'Timur Ender', 'Deian Salazar', 'Peggy Sue Owens', 'Joe Allen', 'Joe Furi', 'Terrence Hayes', 'Noah Ernst', 'Thomas Shervey', 'Uncertified Write In', 'Write-in-121', 'Write-in-122', 'Write-in-120', 'overvote')
+    Candidates: ('Uncertified Write In', 'Write-in-122', 'overvote', 'Write-in-120', 'Write-in-121', 'Michael (Mike) Sands', 'Noah Ernst', 'Candace Avalos', 'Terrence Hayes', 'Timur Ender', 'Steph Routh', 'Jamie Dunphy', 'Joe Furi', 'David Linn', 'Deian Salazar', 'Peggy Sue Owens', 'Thomas Shervey', 'Doug Clove', 'Cayle Tern', 'Joe Allen', 'Loretta Smith')
-    Candidates who received votes: ('Candace Avalos', 'Cayle Tern', 'Jamie Dunphy', 'Loretta Smith', 'Steph Routh', 'Doug Clove', 'Michael (Mike) Sands', 'David Linn', 'Timur Ender', 'Deian Salazar', 'Peggy Sue Owens', 'Joe Allen', 'Joe Furi', 'Terrence Hayes', 'Noah Ernst', 'Thomas Shervey', 'Uncertified Write In', 'Write-in-121', 'Write-in-122', 'Write-in-120', 'overvote')
+    Candidates who received votes: ('Uncertified Write In', 'Write-in-122', 'overvote', 'Write-in-120', 'Write-in-121', 'Michael (Mike) Sands', 'Noah Ernst', 'Candace Avalos', 'Terrence Hayes', 'Timur Ender', 'Steph Routh', 'Jamie Dunphy', 'Joe Furi', 'David Linn', 'Deian Salazar', 'Peggy Sue Owens', 'Thomas Shervey', 'Doug Clove', 'Cayle Tern', 'Joe Allen', 'Loretta Smith')
-    Total number of Ballot objects: 19933
+    Total number of Ballot objects: 43669
     Total weight of Ballot objects: 43669.0

-Notice above that there is a difference between the number of total ballots and the total weight.
-This indicates that the profile has been grouped; that is, ballots with the same ranking have been aggregated so that there is one ballot, but with increased weight.
+Notice above that there are two different stats about the ballots: number of total ballots and the total weight.
+The number of ballots counts the number of ``Ballot`` objects in the profile, while the total weight sums the ``weight`` of all of them.
+In this case, they are the same since each ballot had weight 1, but in general this does not need to be the case.
 We need to be careful and sum the ballot weights, not the number of ballots, if we want to know the total number of voters.

 We will take this moment to analyze how many overvotes occurred in first place, as well as how many occurred anywhere on the ballot.